 The purpose of this document is to outline ongoing research being conducted by US EPA Office of Research & Development in the Center for Environmental Measurement and Modeling that is considered relevant for better characterizing and modeling elevated ozone (O3) in the Lake Michigan region.
+In summary, this includes advancing meteorological models, building more accurate emission inventories, evaluating photochemical models with detailed observations from field campaigns, and using the results of the model evaluation and recent scientific advancements to improve the processes in the photochemical models.
+Specific activities are listed below.

 Efforts focused on hemispheric to regional scale model application and evaluation